Back to homepage

 The details most readers never saw once the original coverage cycle moved on.

 The key thing people miss is that prosecutors did not frame this as one rogue prescription.
 They described a supply network.
 Court filings said Iwamasa admitted repeatedly injecting Perry, including on the day Perry died.
 Fleming admitted distributing ketamine that had been obtained from Sangha.
 Prosecutors also alleged that physician Salvador Plasencia and physician Mark Chavez used medical access to obtain and sell ketamine outside legitimate treatment.
-One of the ugliest details in the case was a message attributed to Plasencia asking how much this moron would pay, which prosecutors used to argue the defendants saw Perry as a profit opportunity rather than a patient.

 The larger significance is that this was not just an overdose story.
-It became a story about a celebrity's addiction being monetized by a chain of suppliers, including licensed professionals, and about how slowly those consequences have unfolded in court.
+It became a story about a celebrity's addiction being monetized by a chain of suppliers, including licensed professionals, and about how slowly those consequences unfolded in court.

 Timeline